rishiisoni/Project-Brezzle/README.md

 - **Custom Middleware**: Created middleware to handle user session management, authorization, and validation checks, streamlining business logic in the app.

-- **Version Control & Deployment**: Managed source code with Git and GitHub, and deployed the app on Heroku, using environment variables for cloud storage integration and security.
+- **Version Control & Deployment**: Managed source code with Git and GitHub, and deployed the app on Render, using environment variables for cloud storage integration and security.

 This project exemplifies the use of the MVC framework in a full-stack web application, combining secure authentication, seamless user interactions, and scalable cloud services.